robn/greengrocer/README.md

 ## plans

-This is still under development.
-Current plans include:

-- optimise indexes at end-of-day
-- allow indexes in multiple locations
-- move old indexes to different locations (eg slow storage)
+While greengrocer is still very new, it's fairly close to feature-complete.
+Future changes will likely include:

+- UI improvements (date ranges, query building, highlighting)
+- Performance improvements
+- Higher-level tooling (eg auto-rollup at end of day)
+- Error recovery
+- Documentation

 ## credits and license

 Copyright (c) 2015-2016 Robert Norris.
 MIT license.
 See LICENSE.

+This work was supported by [FastMail](https://www.fastmail.com/).

 Shout out to Philip O'Toole for [ekanite](https://github.com/ekanite/ekanite), which I would have used had it been ever so slightly further along in its development.